<< ARI Watch

 “Rand read over the Ominous Parallels as Leonard was writing it.
 I’ve seen pages of early drafts marked up in her hand.”

-That a man who wrote a book about the parallels between America today and Germany during the rise of the Nazis now helps promote an American police state is beyond weird.
-Later the chapters dealing with Germany were republished as a separate book, The Cause of Hitler’s Germany (2014).
+A man who wrote a book about the parallels between America today and Germany during the rise of the Nazis now helps promote an American police state.
+Ten years later he had the chapters dealing with Germany republished unchanged as a separate book, The Cause of Hitler’s Germany (2014).
+Spread throughout on a dozen pages are quotes from Hermann Rauschning’s The Voice of Destruction (also known as Hitler Speaks and Conversations with Hitler 1940) yet a year after OP came out the Swiss historian Wolfgang Hänel proved that Rauschning’s book was a hoax.
+Nonetheless Mr. Peikoff retained all those bogus quotes.

 From the open letter “To Whom It May Concern” of November 15, 1994 by George Reisman, who had been a member of ARI’s Board of Advisors before being expelled: